THE GALAPAGOS FINCH

 Can be seen on: Santa Cruz, San Cristobal, Isabela, Fernandina, Floreana, Santa Fe, Santiago, Rabida, North Seymour, Pinzon, Daphne

-8. Medium Tree Finch
+8. Galapagos Medium Tree Finch

 Conservation Status: Critically Endangered